tallestbassist/MCP42010-42050-42100/README.md

 # MCP42010-42050-42100
-Arudino code for controlling the MCP42*** with a rotary encoder

 This is my take on how to control the MCP42010 MCP42050 and MCP42100 with an encoder through an ardunio board.